martinring/thesis/src/4-Timing.md

 room is safe during an emergency.
 A door has a method *pass*, which determines whether a given card is allowed to pass.
-This is the case if either the door is open (see immediately below), or if the card is in the room this door is opening from, and the card is authorized for the room the door is opening to.
+This is the case if either the door is open (see immediately below), or if the card is in the room this door is opening from, and the card is authorised for the room the door is opening to.
 We have encapsulated this precondition as an OCL function *mayPass* in order to reuse it later.
 The postcondition of the *pass* method is that the *location* of the card has